m3talsmith/wellspring/src/content/stories/bright.md

 I remember later of newer comrades, disgusted by the holdings of the party not being liquidated to provide for the social needs of the workers outside of our reach.

-I remember th bed; a pillow case smelling of slight must; the blanket scratchy, but warm; falling asleep in my clothes; then morning.
+I remember the bed; a pillow case smelling of slight must; the blanket scratchy, but warm; falling asleep in my clothes; then morning.

 ## The next day